martinescardo/HoTTEST-Summer-School/Agda/Lecture-Notes/introduction.lagda.md

 ```
 This is called a *dependent type* because it is a type that depends on *elements* `n` of another type, namely `ℕ`.

-In Agda, we can't define the `head` and `tail` functions on lists, because types don't have
+In Agda, we can't define the `head` and `tail` functions on lists, because they are undefined for the empty list, and functions must be total in Agda.
-`undefined` elements like in Haskell, which would be needed for the head and tail of the empty list.
 Vectors solve this problem:

 ```agda
 head : {A : Type} {n : ℕ} → Vector A (suc n) → A